Gatherings with music in Zambia: social dance meetings

 A Cila at the end of the Ipupo

-Gatherings in Zambia: social dance meetings.
+Gatherings with music in Zambia: social dance meetings.
 Icila and Cila represent energy and life.
 At the Ipupo (when used as the ritual ending of the mourning period, not as a restorative ritual) this characteristic is contrasted with mourning and death.
 The Ipupo starts with the mourning ritual in the morning and a small number of mediums dancing in the evening.
 The icila is danced by adults and youngsters as the last part of the Ipupo.

 Footnotes

-The word Cila can be used for any gathering with music and dance.
-The youngster’s Cila, however, is the only gathering having no other names.
-Secondly, the general name of the dances at the youngster’s Cila is icila.
-Therefore, Cila is used here exclusively for the youngster’s gathering.
+- 1The word Cila refers to any gathering with music and dance.
+However, the youngster’s Cila is the only such gathering that has no alternative name.
+Furthermore, the general term for the dances at the youngsters’ Cila is icila.
+Therefore, Cila is used here exclusively for the youngsters’ gathering.